theintz/PHP-Daemon/README.md

 * A POSIX compatible operating system (Linux, OSX, BSD)
 * POSIX and PCNTL Extensions for PHP

-#### [NEW] Version 2.1 Beta Testing
-* Version 2.1 is currently being developed in the branch `feature_abstract_ipc`.
-It's currently at alpha and a formal beta will be announced soon.
-* Exciting features in 2.1 include:
-  * A new Socket Server plugin that lets you create event-driven async servers in a few lines of code.
-  * A major refactoring of the Worker API includes pluggable IPC classes: Channel worker communication over any popular message queue or stick with the built-in SysV channel.
-  * Improved, simpler worker debug shell with new, powerful commands and easier integration of custom breakpoints into your own worker code.
-  * Centralize all the process forking, reaping and management code spread around the `Core_Daemon` and `Core_Worker_Mediator` classes into a simple ProcessManager plugin.
-  * Dozens of other bug fixes and improvements towards simpler, clearer code in the core Daemon and Mediator classes.

-#### Support & Consulting
-* Commercial support & consulting is available, including on-site support in the San Francisco Bay Area.
-* Contact me through GitHub for more details, including no-cost consultation.

 ##Notable Features:

 * ###We provide the event loop: Build your application free of boilerplate.